robwittman/shopify-php-sdk/README.md

 ## Error Handling

 The SDK is designed to throw Exceptions when an error is encountered.
-Wrap calls to SHopify in try / catch statements, and use your desired exception handler.
+Wrap calls to Shopify in try / catch statements, and use your desired exception handler.

 ```php
 try {